 imagine the following scenario.
 Sipho is getting dressed up on a Friday night ready to hit a new club.
 He is wearing hIs best clothes, best cologne and ready to meet lots of lovely ladies.
-He needs to be on top of his game tonight as there will be other guys in the club who be competition.
+He needs to be on top of his game tonight as there will be other guys in the club who will be competition.

-He puts on his designer watch, chains and he’S sporting his tattoo.
+He puts on his designer watch, chains and he’s sporting his tattoo.
 Off he goes and while driving there he thinks about all the girls that are going to be there.

 When he arrives there is a long queue.
 So he stands and waits in line.
 There are mostly guys in the queue, so he wanders how many girls are going to be inside.

 Eventually Sipho gets inside and makes his way to the bar to get a drink.
 He looks around and to his horror there are very few women and hundreds of guys.
 The odds of Sipho getting a girl tonight are very slim.
 So he goes home.

 He calls some mates and says the club was no good, and invites them to his place.
 He says they must bring some girls.
 He will supply the drinks.